-If the price and feature set of the AKAI are right, but you just want to know what your choices are- the Novation Launchkey Mini Mk2 is a worthy contender.
-Novation is known for their 8×8 pad Launchpad, perhaps the most iconic pad-based MIDI device.
+If the price and feature set of the AKAI is right, but you just want to know what your choices are- the Novation Launchkey Mini Mk2 is a worthy contender.
+Novation is known for its 8×8 pad Launchpad, perhaps the most iconic pad-based MIDI device.
 But their Launchkey is something of an AKAI-killer.

 In fact, my recommendation edges towards the Launchkey over the MPK.
 The MPK wins style points- it has a better overall look, with the feeling of a fashion accessory as well as production tool.
 The Launchkey is anonymous in comparison.
 The Launchkey also curiously lacks dedicated pitchbend and modulation controls.

-Many reviews also complain about the lack of support for the MPK- setting it up can be a mystifying task.
-Reviews praise the Launchkey’s inclusion of Ableton Lite and instrument library software, and Novation’s website features a series of videos to help new users get started.
-Considering the AKAI MPK Mini MkII and the Novation Launchkey Mini Mk2 are about the same price- my recommendation is for the Launchkey!
+Many reviews also complain about the lack of support for the MPK- setting it up can be a mystifying task while ease of use is a strong point for the LaunchKey.
+You also get Ableton Lite and instrument library software.
+Novation’s website features a series of videos to help new users get started.

 Best Specialized Tools: KORG’s Slim-Line Series

 The MIDI keyboard has an unconventional key setup- it looks like a sci-fi take on a piano keyboard.
-Reviews suggest that it is odd at first, but surprisingly natural and expressive once you’re familiar.
+This can feel odd at first but once you get used to it can be surprisingly natural and expressive.
 What’s more, KORG is one of the more established and respected brands to be mentioned in this article.
-The low proportion of 1-star reviews suggests a better user experience and durability.

 Best For Jamming: AKAI Professional MPK Mini Play